msfjarvis/msfjarvis.dev/content/posts/first-steps-with-zig.md

 +++
 categories = ["zig"]
 date = 2021-05-14
-description = "I've decided to learn Zig, and here's how I'm preparing for it." slug = "first-steps-with-zig" tags = ["learn"] title = "First steps with Zig"
+summary = "I've decided to learn Zig, and here's how I'm preparing for it." slug = "first-steps-with-zig" tags = ["learn"] title = "First steps with Zig"